Victorian 18ct Gold Snake Bracelet Mourning Locket Blue Enamelled

 Measurements: locket: 23.7mm, bracelet: 17.5cm, 13.6g

 Condition: Excellent antique condition.
 Bracelet opens and closes well, locket is clean but does not appear to open.
-There is a little discolour on two of the links from general age but very minimal.
+There is a little discolour on two of the links from general age but very minimal with some very light enamel loss.
 Overall looks lovely on and has been beautifully preserved.

 Packaging: This item will be hand-tied with my branded ribbon, boxed with a thank you note personally addressed to you with some information about the item.
 I want you to love everything about your item - including the way it is presented.
 Your item will be packaged in sustainable packaging.